Charles Alexander (cricketer, born 1839)

 Charles Dallas Alexander (25 December 1839 – 22 January 1917) was an Indian-born English lawyer, engineer and school teacher who played cricket for Kent County Cricket Club.
 He was born at Calcutta, the third son of William and Janet Alexander.
 His father worked in the Bengal Civil Service and served for a time as a judge at Bhagalpur.

 Early life

 Alexander was educated at Harrow School, Cheltenham College and King's College School, London.
 He went up to Trinity College, Cambridge in 1859 and graduated in 1863 after being admitted to Lincoln's Inn in London to study law in 1861.

 Cricket

-Alexander had played in the Cheltenham cricket XI and at university, although not for the full Cambridge side, as well as for Town Malling and the Gentlemen of Kent.
+Alexander had played in the Cheltenham cricket XI and at university, although not for the full Cambridge team, as well as for Town Malling and the Gentlemen of Kent.
 He made a single first-class cricket appearance during the 1864 season against England.
 He scored eight runs in the first innings of the match and three runs in the second, in a match in which Kent fielded thirteen players to England's eleven.